-I stood to be MP for Tooting at the 2015 General Election, where I narrowly lost, standing again in the 2016 Tooting By-election and 2017 General Election.
+I stood to be MP for Tooting at the 2015 General Election, where I narrowly lost to Sadiq Khan, before standing again in the 2016 Tooting By-election and 2017 General Election.

 More recently we have moved closer to our family in Kent and I continue to be an active campaigner on issues I am passionate about and for the Conservative cause, locally and nationally.
 I hope to have the chance to represent the country and people I love by one day serving as a Member of Parliament.